 Hall concluded that R-loops are important players in neuronal aging and neurodegeneration, and that more studies are needed to understand their molecular mechanisms and functional consequences.
 She also suggested that R-loop mapping could be used as a biomarker to monitor neuronal health and disease progression.
 This editorial provides a comprehensive overview of the current knowledge of R-loops in neuronal aging, and highlights the challenges and opportunities for future research.

 “Undoubtedly, R-loops are at the crossroads of several hallmarks of aging, namely transcriptional stress, genome instability, and chronic immune response.
 Targeting R-loop levels thus may help restore these pathways to a normal/healthy state and slow down or prevent the onset of age-dependent neurodegenerative diseases.”

-Click here to read the full research paper published by Aging.
+Click here to read the full editorial published in Aging.

-Aging is an open-access, peer-reviewed journal that has been publishing high-impact papers in all fields of aging research since 2009.
-These papers are available to readers (at no cost and free of subscription barriers) in bi-monthly issues at Aging-US.com.
+Aging is an open-access, traditional, peer-reviewed journal that has published high-impact papers in all fields of aging research since 2009.
+All papers are available to readers (at no cost and free of subscription barriers) in bi-monthly issues at Aging-US.com.

 For media inquiries, please contact email@example.com.